 The MAPI has been done in a single center considering 371 transplants.
 The Nyberg deceased donor score was made in three steps.
-In a first step 241 transplants were enrolled in two centers.
-Then in the attempt to give more strength to the scoring system, this was evaluated retrospectively on 34324 UNOS kidney transplants and in a third phase on 48952 UNOS kidney transplants.
+In a first step, 241 transplants were enrolled in two centers.
+Then in an attempt to give more strength to the scoring system, this was evaluated retrospectively on 34324 UNOS kidney transplants and in a third phase on 48952 UNOS kidney transplants.
 The Donor risk score of Schold was evaluated retrospectively on 45850 data from SRTR.
-The DGF nomogram of Irish was evaluated in a single center in UK on 217 prospective transplant patients.
-Finally the KDRI of Rao was retrospectively evaluated on 69440 patients from SRTR.
-Subsequently the scoring was evaluated prospectively in different countries.
+The DGF nomogram of Irish was evaluated in a single center in the United Kingdom on 217 prospective transplant patients.
+Finally, the KDRI of Rao was retrospectively evaluated on 69440 patients from SRTR.
+Subsequently, the scoring was evaluated prospectively in different countries.

-A hope for the future seems to come from the use of biomarkers.
-However, to date the use of urine biomarkers offers discordant results and does not provide sufficient power to be used in the kidney evaluation.
-According recent studies, the use of pre-implantation biopsy has been shown to have its major utility in the evaluation of kidneys with a very high KDPI.
-A very recent study from Moeckli et al[110] helps in clarifying what’s new in the current and emerging techniques of kidney evaluation.
-In particular the study concerns the use of omics and states that the most promising is transcriptome profile, also according the already cited studies.

-Waiting for the advent of omics it seems that the best strategy in evaluating kidneys for transplantation is the clinical one.
-In the case of a very high KDRI pretransplant biopsy may be useful in allocating or not the kidneys
+A hope for the future may come from the use of biomarkers.
+However, to date, the use of urine biomarkers offers discordant results and does not provide sufficient power to be used in the kidney evaluation.
+According to recent studies, the use of preimplantation biopsy has major utility in the evaluation of kidneys with a very high KDPI.
+A very recent study from Moeckli et al[110] helps in clarifying what is new in the current and emerging techniques of kidney evaluation.
+In particular, the study concerns the use of omics and states that the most promising is transcriptome profile, also according to the previously cited studies.
+While waiting for the advent of omics it seems that the best strategy in evaluating kidneys for transplantation is the clinical one.
+In the case of a very high KDRI, pre-transplant biopsy may be useful in allocating or discarding kidneys

 REFERENCES